bhushan6/tweakable-shader/README.md

 - `name`: It is first parameter, which is passed to shader material as name and also used as folder name in Tweakpane.
 So its needs to be unique for each instance (required).
 - `scene`: Babylon js scene in which shader material is being used
-- `options`: You can pass all the shader material options here the way you'll pass it to babylon's shader material, except vertex shader and fragmentsshader code should be passed using `vertexShader` and `fragmentShader` as shown above.
+- `options`: You can pass all the shader material options here the way you'll pass it to babylon's shader material, except vertex shader and fragment shader code should be passed using `vertexShader` and `fragmentShader` as shown above.

 ## GUI Configuration